 Everyone trains their upper and lower back, glutes, hamstrings, and calves, but neck training often gets neglected.
 That’s a mistake!
 Remember, a chain is only as strong as its weakest link – your posterior chain of muscles is no exception!
 Eccentric Method A strong neck is important and a great method to use involves eccentric…

-If you’ve been in the muscle-building game for a while, you know quite well that you can’t stay on one routine forever.
-No matter how well you do initially, eventually gains will come to a halt and when that happens, a change is required.
-The problem is that you can’t just go to your favorite…
+If you’ve been in the muscle-building game for a while, you know that you can’t stay on one routine forever.
+No matter how well a program works initially, eventually, gains will plateau.
+When that happens, a change is necessary.
+However, selecting a random routine from your favorite training website won’t cut it—random workouts lead to…

 The famous adage “If you fail to plan, you plan to fail!” applies to strength training as it does to just about any other endeavor.
 Arriving at the gym with no plan will lead to haphazard results.
 Tudor Bompa, considered by many as the father of periodization, puts it this way: “In training, nothing happens…